Against probability: A quantum state is more than a list of probability distributions: Robustness is incompatible with structure

 The example discussed above implies that representations based on the set of local measurements $\mathcal{M}_{\otimes}$ are not robust.
 This raises the question of whether the issue can be avoided by relaxing the locality condition.
-As we show below, the answer is negative: non-robustness is in fact a generic feature of any representation that preserves structure.
+As we show below, the answer is negative: non-robustness is in fact a generic feature of any representation that has structure.

-To make this precise, we quantify the ``structure'' of a given measurement set $\mathcal{M}$ using tools from information theory, in particular an appropriate notion of entropy.
-Entropy characterizes the minimum size to which data can be compressed such that it remains recoverable via a decoding operation.
-This decoder must be selected from a set of ``physically allowed'' operations.
-For instance, it must be completely positive for decoding quantum information.
-The analogue at the level of probabilities are convex maps of the form
+To make this precise, we quantify the ``structure'' of a representation $\mathbf{P}_\mathcal{M}$ using tools from information theory, in particular an appropriate notion of entropy.
+Entropy characterizes the minimum size to which data can be compressed.
+This requires an encoder, which compresses the data, and a decoder, which retrieves it.
+We require these to be selected from a set of ``physically allowed'' operations.
+A standard result in quantum information is that these must be completely positive maps.
+Therefore, the concatenation of $\mathbf{P}_{\mathcal{M}}$ and the encoder takes every $\rho$ to a compressed list $(P_E(\rho))_{E \in \mathcal{O}}$ indexed by a set $\mathcal{O}$.
+Each entry is the output of a linear map and, thus, of the form $P_E(\rho) = \tr(E \rho)$, for an appropriately chosen positive operator $E$, which we use as the index.
+Similarly, the decoder for a measurement~$M$ is a convex map of the form

-where the sum runs over finitely many elements of $\mathcal{E}$, and $p^{(M_i)}_E \geq 0$.
-The input to the decoder~$\mathcal{D}_M$ is compressed data in the form of a list of probabilities $P_E = \tr(E \rho)$ stemming from a quantum state $\rho$.
-For a given measurement $M$, one wants the output of $\mathcal{D}_M$ to reproduce (up to a small error $\varepsilon$) the probability distribution~$P_M(\rho)$ of the outcomes when measuring~$\rho$.
-This leads to the following definition.
+where $p_E^{(M_i)} \geq 0$ for any effect $M_i$ of $M$.
+For any $M \in \mathcal{M}$, one wants the output of $\mathcal{D}_M$ to reproduce (up to a small error $\varepsilon$) the probability distribution~$P_M(\rho)$ of the outcomes when measuring~$\rho$.
+This leads to the following definition.\footnote{See the Appendix for the formal definition, which also applies to continuous measurements.}